RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 }
 ```
 - this will rise an error where all declaration must have the same type parameters
 ---
+# Classes and Interfaces: Mixin
+- Mixin are a way to share functionalities betwen class or interfaces without directly extends or inherits that
+- Natively not supported by TypeScript, but easily implemented
+---
 # Generics
 ---